-Designed by Vicki Simon, Location: Lake Tahoe, California
+Interior designer: Vicki Simon, Location: Lake Tahoe, California

 Vicki Simon led the renovations of this 912-foot vacation loft for a family that wanted a clean, modern, and bright-blue space.
 To maximize the small area, Simon included plenty of built-in storage, including a setup in the mudroom.
 A cobalt blue door leads directly into a small entryway that’s lined with custom cabinets for the family’s skis, hats, boots, and jackets.
 Created by David Amble Cabinetry, the trough is lined with copper so that the family can put their wet skis inside.

-Designed by Ryan Young, Location: Orlando, Florida
+Architect: Ryan Young, Location: Orlando, Florida

 From the architect: "This four-bedroom, three-and-a-half-bath, 4,000-square-foot home is located in downtown Orlando on land that once housed a mission-revival style-Catholic monastery.
 While designing his family’s home, architect Ryan Young’s introspection developed into a modern experiment with materials: exposed steel beams and raw steel accents, polished concrete floors complete with natural cracks, beautiful walnut and cherry woods not covered with stain but left natural with exposed knots and imperfections, coquina (shell) features indigenous to Florida and to the original monastery structure, and a few signature accents of Cor-Ten steel—which is a curiosity to watch as it changes and patinas to a beautiful earthen amber."

-Designed by Omer Arbel Office, Location: Vancouver, Canada
+Architect: Omer Arbel Office, Location: Vancouver, Canada

 23.3 House was designed by Omer Arbel Office to highlight its location in the rural landscape outside Vancouver.
 The home's dramatic angles are mimicked in the mudroom, where each family member is allocated her and his own backlit shelf for shoes.

-Designed by Abramson Teiger Architects, Location: Jackson, Wyoming
+Architect: Abramson Teiger Architects, Location: Jackson, Wyoming

 This home takes full advantage of the view of the Grand Teton mountain range and is built so that the residents can enjoy the landscape.
 The views aren't forgotten in the mudroom, which includes a large window above a solid wood bench, built-in storage, ski boot warmers, and concrete floors.

-Designed by Ruhl Walker Architects, Location: Boston, Massachusetts
+Architect: Ruhl Walker Architects, Location: Boston, Massachusetts

 This apartment in the Back Bay area had fallen into disrepair and needed substantial work before the new owner could move in.
 He called upon Ruhl Walker Architects to lead renovations, which included building a new atrium that would flood the entire apartment with light, including the lower mudroom.
 The architects also designed the custom furniture throughout the home, including the bench seen here.

-Designed by Cass Calder Smith, Location: Palo Alto, California
+Architect: Cass Calder Smith, Location: Palo Alto, California

 Architect Cass Calder Smith was inspired by traditional Japanese entryways (called genkans) when designing this mudroom.
 The entryway is sunken slightly from the floor of the main living space, prompting visitors to remove and store their shoes before entering.

-Designed by ZeroEnergy Design, Location: Lexington, Massachusetts
+Architect: ZeroEnergy Design, Location: Lexington, Massachusetts

 This family residence was designed by ZeroEnergy Design with sustainability in mind—the home uses local materials and "consumes approximately 85-percent less energy than a comparable home built to the current energy code," says Stephanie T Horowitz, AIA Managing Director.
 The wood-paneled mudroom seen here connects to a spare bedroom for visiting family members.

-Designed by Koji Tsutsui, Location: Tokyo, Japan
+Architect: Koji Tsutsui, Location: Tokyo, Japan

 Another under-the-stairs mudroom, this home was designed for the client by his friend and architect Koji Tsutsui.
 The small house consists of a series of cantilevered concrete boxes, starting at the ground level with the minimal entryway with storage that leads up to the main living space.

-Designed by Anne Sophie Goneau, Location: Montreal, Quebec
+Architect: Anne Sophie Goneau, Location: Montreal, Quebec

 The new owner of this 1887 apartment hired Anne Sophie Goneau to overhaul the space, which was dark and musty.
 During demolition, Goneau uncovered architectural features worth keeping and highlighting, including brick walls, overhead beams, and hemlock wood walls.
 The minimal mudroom is partly separated from the main living space and hides ample storage behind white cabinets.

-Designed by MWAI Architects, Location: London, United Kingdom
+Architect: MWAI Architects, Location: London, United Kingdom

 MWAI Architects revamped this 100-year-old Victorian flat into a modern home that retains some classic design elements—a nod to the home's history.
 The renovation included a complete reconfiguration of the floor plan into an open-concept living space.
 However, the architects still kept the small entryway separate from the rest of the home, shielding the open storage and providing a small dresser as landing strip for mail and keys.

-Designed by CityDeskStudio, Location: Minong, Wisconsin
+Architect: CityDeskStudio, Location: Minong, Wisconsin

 This rural family retreat included three log cabins when the current owners purchased it, but with no place to paint, they enlisted CityDeskStudio to design a new, 2,200-square-foot artist studio and residence.
 The structure has a modern feel, but blends in nicely with the surrounding landscape, while the use of timber creates a strong relationship with the nearby original buildings.
 The mudroom is flooded with natural light and includes plenty of hooks for the large family and their frequent guests.